Mortgages: Categorising mortgage repayments as transfers (with the interest portion as an expense)

 Note

-If you are tracking your mortgage in your PocketSmith, we also recommend adding your house as an asset to make your net worth more accurate.
-Adding an asset to Net Worth
+If you are tracking your mortgage in PocketSmith, we also recommend adding your house as an asset to make your net worth more accurate.
+See Mortgages: Adding your home as an Asset

 Reasons to set up a mortgage in this way

-There are a few reasons that you may want to categorize your mortgage repayments as transfers:
+There are a few reasons that you may want to categorise your mortgage repayments as transfers:

 • Accurate forecasting of net worth: If your home loan is included in PocketSmith as a loan account or home loan debt and your mortgage repayments are paid into the loan account or home loan debt, your overall net worth doesn't change.
 Therefore that movement of money from one account to another (eg. from an everyday account to a loan account) isn't seen as an expense, because what is debited from one account is then credited to another.

 • Prevents double-counting your expenses, ie. the principal payment and the interest payment.
-The interest portion can be categorized as an expense to reflect the true cost
+The interest portion can be categorised as an expense to reflect the true cost

 A good way to think about this is similar to how one might treat savings or investments - savings and mortgage payments are actually quite similar!
-With both of these, money is just being moved from one account to another account and the transfer of savings isn't really considered an expense.
+With both of these, money is just being moved from one account to another, and the transfer of savings isn't really considered an expense โ†”๏ธ .

 Category set up

-In order to manage your mortgage within PocketSmith in this way, you'll need to create 2 unique categories, for example:
+In order to manage your mortgage within PocketSmith in this way, you'll need to create two unique categories, for example:

 • Mortgage repayments (transfer)